All-New Invaders: Plot

-Hammond's first mission as a SHIELD agent is to quell a hostage situation caused by the original Invaders.
-Radiance, the granddaughter of Golden Girl, attacked a SHIELD base because she wanted to know why the Invaders allowed the atom bombs to be dropped on Japan.
+Hammond's first mission as a S.H.I.E.L.D. agent is to quell a hostage situation caused by the original Invaders.
+Radiance, the granddaughter of Golden Girl, attacked a S.H.I.E.L.D. base because she wanted to know why the Invaders allowed the atom bombs to be dropped on Japan.
 Hammond explained that they were busy preventing the military from using a Tsunami Bomb, which would have created more collateral damage.
 He even tells how Golden Girl led the Kid Commandos against the Invaders.
 In a panic, Radiance detonates a light bomb, but Hammond takes the blame for it since Radiance is continuing to honor her grandmother's legacy as a super hero.

 During the debriefing of the hostage situation, Hammond is attacked by a Deathlok.
 Hammond, Namor and Bucky track down arms dealer Kurt Dagmar, who has an army of Deathloks at his command because of a special hacking device he has used.
-During this time, Bucky finds an Inhuman named Clare Gruler, the daughter of the Iron Cross, who melded with her father's armor when her Inhuman powers manifested.
+During this time, Bucky finds an Inhuman named Clare Gruler, the daughter of the Iron Cross, who was fused with her father's armor when her Inhuman powers manifested.
 She is grateful to Namor, who cleared her father's name of any war crimes during the Nuremberg Trials.
 Unfortunately, Hammond is struck by an AI scrambling beam and flies away in a mad rage.
 The team tracks him down and urges him to find his humanity and that he has a team that loves him.
 Hammond flies up into the stratosphere to reboot his hard drive, which had worked before, but he lost his powers and died.
 Namor promises to follow him and catch him this time.

-In a flashback story, Union Jack, Spitfire and Destroyer read about when the Freedom's Five (who first appeared in Invaders #7 [July, 1976])—who consisted of Phantom Eagle, Sir Steel, Union Jack, Crimson Cavalier and Orson Randall as Iron Fist (who replaced the Silver Squire)—battled aliens similar to those in The War of the Worlds.
+In a flashback story, Union Jack, Spitfire, and Destroyer read about when the Freedom's Five — Phantom Eagle, Sir Steel, Union Jack, Crimson Cavalier and Iron Fist—battled aliens similar to those in The War of the Worlds.
 They enlist the help of Killraven to battles the aliens.

 Toro is eventually freed from his Inhuman cocoon, so the Invaders go to Germany to assist Iron Cross in battling Neo-Nazis.
 They are interrupted by the Inhuman Lash, who is attempting to recruit Iron Cross, Toro, and the Neo-Nazis leader, who had no idea he was an Inhuman.
-Medusa and the Inhuman Royal Court appear, so Lash leaves with the Neo-Nazi, who abandons the Nazi cause since he doesn't have pure Aryan blood.
-Toro agrees to join the Inhumans in Attillan and the rest of the Invaders agree to return to their home countries.
+Medusa and the Inhuman Royal Court appear, so Lash leaves with the Neo-Nazi, who abandons the Nazi cause since he does not have pure Aryan blood.
+Toro agrees to join the Inhumans in Attilan and the rest of the Invaders agree to return to their home countries.
 Hammond then returns to Camp Hammond and adopts Speedball's cat, Niels.